MrMythoclast/DPS_Modbus/readme.md

 ENG:
-This project is a some working test implementation for MODBUS communication using VB.NET.
-I successfully established a connection to a power supply from RUIDEN (5015) and was able to read and modify settings.
+I successfully attempted to connect to a RUIDEN (5015) power supply to remotely control it through my program.
+Other RUIDEN power supplies should also work, as long as they can be accessed via the COM port.

+I have installed a Bluetooth board on my DPS 5015 and set up the official app to obtain the drivers, which then provides a COM port.

 ## Features
-- Voltage / Current Control
++ Voltage / Current Control
-- Feature 2
++ Displays all you need to know

+## Oopsies
+- control is slow even with high Baudrate
+- GUI Layout is ugly as hell

 ## Getting Started
 Just download and open the .sln with Visual Studio